alex-ball/rdaslides/README.md

 To install the class from scratch, follow these instructions.
-If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first four steps.
+If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first five steps.

  1. Run `etex rdaslides.dtx` to generate the class and package files.

  2. Compile rdaslides-sample-RDA.tex and rdaslides-sample-RDA2016.tex to get
     the example figures used in the documentation.

+ 3. If you intend to use the theme in DVI mode, you will need to convert the logo to EPS format; here is one way to do it:

+    ~~~{.bash}
+    pdftops -f 1 -l 1 -eps rda-logo.pdf rda-logo.eps
+    ~~~

+    If you intend to compile the documentation in DVI mode, you will also need to transform the output of step 2 to EPS using, say, `dvips` or `pdftops`, depending on how you did it.

- 3. Compile rdaslides.dtx using your favourite version of LaTeX with shell escape enabled (as required by minted for typesetting the listings).
+ 4. Compile rdaslides.dtx using your favourite version of LaTeX with shell escape enabled (as required by minted for typesetting the listings).
 You will also need to run it through `makeindex`.
 This will generate the main documentation (DVI or PDF).

- 4. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
+ 5. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
     as a command line option to generate the sample slides.
 Again, you will need to enable shell escape so that minted can mark up the code listings.

- 5. Move the files to your TeX tree as follows:
+ 6. Move the files to your TeX tree as follows:

       - `source/latex/rdaslides`:
         rdaslides.dtx,
         rdaslides.ins
+      - `tex/generic/logos-rda` :
+        rda-logo.eps,
+        rda-logo.pdf
       - `tex/latex/rdaslides`:
         rdaslides.cls,
         rdacolors.sty,